clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 			RealVNC will still warn that the connection is not encrypted even though its traffic is going through the SSH tunnel.
-You can ignore this.
+You can ignore this warning.

 *	On macOS (using built-in `Screen Sharing` app):

 	.. note::

-		*	Don't use the macOS `Screen Sharing` app for `Method 3` because it only allows you to enter a VNC password.
-It doesn't present the GDM login screen which gives you the ability to select your username and enter a password as required for `Method 3` to work.
+		*	If you chose `Method 3`, you cannot use the macOS `Screen Sharing` app because it only allows you to enter a VNC password.
+The app does not present the GDM login screen, which gives you the ability to select your username and enter a password as required for `Method 3` to work.